 Joe’s academic, research, intellectual property, biotechnology and business experience have been critical to the development of Gantec and the platform technology of bioadaptive supplementation, which involves identifying the plant based materials that are sourced into Gantec’s current and future products.

-Joe and his wife Roxanne have 4 adult children and reside in Coleman, MI.
+Joe has four adult children and resides in Coleman, MI.

 Dr. Lanny A. Robbins is a co-founder of Gantec Inc. and a Consulting Engineer.
 Robbins received his BS, MS, and PhD degrees in chemical engineering from Iowa State University.
 In 2006 Dr. Robbins was elected to the National Academy of Engineering.